microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ## 4. Initialize React component

-Before we can actually render our view we need to create our Fluid container and data objects.
+Before we can actually render our view we need to create, or get, our Fluid container and KeyValueDataObject.
 We can do this within the React lifecycle by using the React hooks, `useState` and `useEffect`.

-`useState` provides storage that we can modify over the lifecycle of the component, and `useEffect` is a method that gets called as soon as the component renders, and again any time state changes.
+[`useState`](https://reactjs.org/docs/hooks-state.html) provides storage that we can modify over the lifecycle of the component, and [`useEffect`](https://reactjs.org/docs/hooks-effect.html) is a method that gets called as soon as the component renders, and again any time state changes.

 All of the code in step 4 will go before the `return` method.